Crown-of-thorns starfish: Ecological impact on reefs

 Aesthetically, in all the above cases, the reef surface is not as attractive as the living coral surface, but it is anything but dead.

 A third-order effect can arise from the invasion by filamentous algae.
 Animals that depend directly or indirectly on hard corals, e.g. for shelter and food, should lose out, and herbivores and less specialist feeders gain.
 This likely would be most conspicuous in the fish fauna, and long-terms studies of coral reef-fish communities confirm this expectation.

 Population outbreaks

-Large populations of crown-of-thorns starfish (sometime emotively known as plagues) have been substantiated as occurring at 21 locations of coral reefs during the 1960s to 1980s.
+Large populations of crown-of-thorns starfish (sometimes emotively known as plagues) have been substantiated as occurring at 21 locations of coral reefs during the 1960s to 1980s.
 These locations ranged from the Red Sea through the tropical Indo-Pacific region to French Polynesia.
 At least two substantiated repeated outbreaks occurred at 10 of these locations.

 Values of starfish density from 140 to 1,000/ha have been considered in various reports to be outbreak populations, while starfish densities less than 100/ha have been considered to be low; however, at densities below 100/ha, feeding by A. planci may exceed the growth of coral with a net loss of coral.

 From the surveys of many reef locations throughout the starfish's distribution, large abundances of Acanthaster spp. can be categorised as: